 Between Classical Pilates (attached to history and tradition) & Contemporary Pilates (society’s present’s reflection) as in the fine arts, there is a Modern way that represents experimentation, and here is where I stay and hope that other colleagues that read me are in this niche too.
-Yesterday scrolling through IG, the reel of Tracy Bechler's asking for differences between Pilates teaching ways, got me thinking long enough to make a new blog post.
 This question has been around the industry for a long time and worths the time to extend an explanation for those who don't know me yet, or can relate with my core beliefs in this matter.
 But also I hope is useful to those who are currently looking for Pilates classes in any part of the world.

-Before giving you a basic list of pros and cons of the Classical and Contemporary Pilates based on my personal experience (you can check my movement story in this blog for schooling curiosity), I want you to know that I respect constructive/fact checked opinions since that is what gives richness to our reality.
+Before giving you a basic list of pros and cons of the Classical and Contemporary Pilates schools based on my personal experience, I want you to know that I respect constructive/fact checked opinions since that is what gives richness to our reality.
 There are no absolutes and 100% that fit in these points, but they pop up frequently enough to underline them.

 Classical Pilates Pros-

 👍🏼 Memory enhancer.
 A Vocabulary (exercise names, apparatus know hows) is given to the student to relate with an action and promotes independence through it.
 Repetition with awareness is king.